-TCL Achieves Triple Top 1 Rankings in Global TV Shipments Across Key Categories
+TCL Achieves Triple Top 1 Rankings In Global TV Shipments Across Key Categories

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-TCL Achieves Triple Top 1 Rankings in Global TV Shipments Across Key Categories

-(MENAFN- Watermelon Communications) UAE, April 14, 2025 — TCL Electronics, a leading consumer electronics brand and the world’s top 2 TV brand, has been recognized with three Global TOP 1 rankings by the market research company Omdia, highlighting its leadership in ultra-large TVs, Mini LED TVs, and Google TVs.
+(MENAFN- Mid-East Info) TCL Electronics, a leading consumer electronics brand and the world's top 2 TV brand, has been recognized with three Global TOP 1 rankings by the market research company Omdia, highlighting its leadership in ultra-large TVs, Mini LED TVs, and Google TVs.

-According to Omdia's latest data, TCL led global shipments of 85-inch and larger TVs in 2024 with a 22.1% market share.
-Additionally, TCL secured the No. 1 position in Mini LED TV shipments with a 28.8% share and maintained its leadership in Google TV shipments globally from 2021 to 2024.

 Legal Disclaimer: